-But, having set up this site 30 years ago as of this current holiday season, I continue to believe that there's a generation that needs to be ready for Santa Claus: The Movie .... and if I were not willing to express those beliefs, this website wouldn't be here.
-Thus, the appreciation which now follows, wherein, hopefully, I'll share with you a few of the really important things about this very special film which have mattered to me --- and, again hopefully, to a lot of you out there as well, during the past several years.
+But, having set up this site 30 years ago as of this current holiday season, I continue to believe that there's a generation that deserves to be ready for Santa Claus: The Movie .... and if I weren't willing to express those beliefs, this website wouldn't be here.
+Thus, this appreciation, wherein, hopefully, I'll share with you a few of the really important things about this very special film which have mattered to me --- and, again hopefully, to a lot of you out there as well, during the past several years.